-“The COVID-19 pandemic pushed back years of progress made combating antimicrobial resistance (AMR) in the United States,” the CDC warned in its report published last week.
+“The COVID-19 pandemic pushed back years of progress made combating antimicrobial resistance (AMR) in the United States,” the Centers for Disease Control and Prevention (CDC) warned in its report published last week.
 The report underscored that “antimicrobial-resistant infections and deaths increased 15% in hospitals in 2020.”

 CDC started painting the grim image of AMR back in 2019 in its Antibiotic Resistance Threats in the United States report, noting that “more than 2.8 million antibiotic-resistant infections occur in the U.S. each year, and at least 35,000 people die as a result of these superbugs.”

-Antimicrobial resistance (AMR) is already one of the most pressing health challenges of our time—which is why we have to act now to respond, two U.S. Senators and BIO President and CEO Dr. Michelle McMurry-Heath agreed during the virtual event organized by Pfizer and CQ Roll Call on Wednesday, as quoted by the Good Day Bio.
+Antimicrobial resistance (AMR) is already one of the most pressing health challenges of our time.
+This is why we have to act now to respond, two U.S. Senators and Biotechnology Innovation Organization (BIO) President and CEO Dr. Michelle McMurry-Heath agreed during the virtual event organized by Pfizer and CQ Roll Call on Wednesday, as reported by Good Day BIO.

 “AMR superbugs are expected to kill more than 10 million people annually by 2050,” BIO’s Dr. Michelle McMurry-Heath noted, emphasizing the lack of “an arsenal of antimicrobials to fight resistant infection.”